calinux-py/PowerShell/InfoWORM/readme.md

 ```

 4. **Monitoring**
-   Monitor the output in your Discord server to observe the behavior of the script.
+   Monitor the output in your Discord server to observe the behavior of the worm.

 ## Functionality